-At our recent One Fine Baby campaign, we put a call out on Instagram and asked real families to come and be involved in the shoot.
-This is where we meet the delightful Sarah Marshall and baby Liam (5 months).
-She also has another son, Ryan, who is 3.
+We put a call out on Instagram and asked real families to be involved in our One Fine Baby shoot.
+This is where we met the delightful Sarah Marshall and baby Liam (pictured at five months).
+Sarah also has another son, Ryan, who is three.
+This is her story…

 What was your initial gut reaction when you found out you were pregnant?